ibm-cloud-docs/containers/cs_versions_changelog.md

 <td>Docker</td>
 <td>N/A</td>
 <td>N/A</td>
-<td>For non-encrypted machine types, the secondary disk is cleaned by getting a fresh file system when you reload or update the worker node.</td>
+<td>For non-encrypted flavors, the secondary disk is cleaned by getting a fresh file system when you reload or update the worker node.</td>
 </tr>
 </tbody>
 </table>